OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

   - DB lock errors introduced by the IM probe state.rb, mostly harmless.
   - Snapshots
   - OpenNebula hosts representing vCenter clusters with NSX not in OK status (NSX_STATUS = OK) cannot spawn new VMs.
 NSX needs to be configured correctly or the attribute added manually.
+  - To use hosts with no NSX, you need modify the next files, writing an "exit 0" at the start /var/lib/one/remotes/vnm/pre /var/lib/one/remotes/vnm/post /var/lib/one/remotes/vnm/clean